mui/mui-x/docs/data/date-pickers/fields/fields.md

 ## Accessible DOM structure

-By default, the fields' DOM structure consists of an `<input />`, which holds the whole value for the component, but unfortunately presents a few limitations in terms of accessibility when managing multiple section values.
+By default, the fields' DOM structure consists of an `<input />`, which holds the whole value for the component.
+Unfortunately it presents accessibility limitations, which are impossible to resolve.

+Starting with version `v7.x`, we have introduced a new DOM structure that allows the field component to set aria attributes on individual sections, providing a far better experience on screen readers.
-From v7 version, you can opt-in for a new and experimental DOM structure on any field or picker component using the `enableAccessibleFieldDOMStructure` prop.
+You can opt-in for a new and experimental DOM structure on any field or picker component using the `enableAccessibleFieldDOMStructure` prop.
+This approach is recommended in [W3C ARIA](https://www.w3.org/WAI/ARIA/apg/patterns/spinbutton/examples/datepicker-spinbuttons/) example and is also used by native date HTML input element under the hood.

+Starting with version `v8.x`, the new DOM structure will be the default for all fields.

 ```tsx
 <DateField enableAccessibleFieldDOMStructure />